connor-mcneill/connor-mcneill.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 I'm Connor McNeill, and I am a Statistics PhD Student at **[North Carolina State University](http://statistics.sciences.ncsu.edu)**.
 I received my B.S. with Honors from **[The Ohio State University](http://stat.osu.edu)**, where I majored in Statistics and minored in Computer Science.
-I am looking forward to beginning my graduate studies over the next year and learning more about the subject field.
+I have enjoyed starting my graduate studies so far, and I look forward to continue to learn more about Statistics as I prepare to take our qualifying exam in August.

 Outside of my studies, I serve on the Advisory Board of **[College Club Swimming](http://collegeclubswimming.com)** of which I was recently elected to a two-year term.
 I look forward to working with athletes across the country while being an advocate for fellow graduate students competing at the club level.